apssouza22/computer-vision/README.md

 - Mask detector
 - Image search using ML Autoencoder

+Machine learning concepts:
+- What are Convolutions
+- Visualizing Intermediate Representations from a model

 ## How to use
 - run the `download_assets.py`.
 This will download all required files for the examples